 What level is the course and do I need any particular skills?

-Please read the course outline carefully to ensure this is the right course for you.
+This is an intensive course for the commited student; please read the course outline carefully to ensure this is the right course for you.

 How will I be taught, and will there be any work outside the class?